Which operating systems/phones are supported?

 It is easy to reset to the factory settings by pressing “reset defaults” at the bottom of the Motor Tuning screen.

-If I achieve a custom tune I really like, can I save it?
+If I achieve a customised tune that I really like, can I save it?

 Your adjusted tune settings will be saved on the bike, so you will not need to retune every time you ride.
 However, if you adjust the settings again, you cannot save or go back to the previous settings.

-Look for preset tunes and the ability to save custom tunes in future updates.
+Look for preset tunes and the ability to save customised tunes in future updates.

 How do I know what to adjust?

-"Customizing your motor tune is highly dependent on many factors including your body type, riding style, personal priorities, and even the kind of terrain you are riding.
-Since it is so personal, we encourage you to experiment on a repeatable climb or section of trail that requires a lot of pedaling so you can feel the difference after adjusting the settings.
+'Customising your motor tune is highly dependent on many factors including your body type, riding style, personal priorities and even the kind of terrain you are riding.
+Since it is so personal, we encourage you to experiment on a repeatable climb or section of trail that requires a lot of pedalling so you can feel the difference after adjusting the settings.
 Max Power controls the maximum output of the motor and can be turned down to increase range.
-Max assist (only availble on some models) controls how the power is delivered.
-It is the factor by which your own pedaling power is amplified by the motor.
+Max assist (only available on some models) controls how the power is delivered.
+It is the factor by which your own pedalling power is amplified by the motor.
 Lowering the assist factor can increase range or provide better traction on loose or wet trails.
 However, the lower the assist factor, the harder you must work to get power from the motor.
-Pedal Response (only availble on some models) controls how quickly the power engages.
-Go with the quickest response to get up to speed right away.
-Go more gradual to prevent lurching."
+Pedal response (only available on some models) controls how quickly the power engages.
+Go with the quickest response to get up to speed straight away.
+Go more gradual to prevent lurching.'